Trump’s top DC prosecutor nominee facing some GOP headwinds

 Tillis attended the Tuesday meeting and raised some of his concerns with other members.
 “I let everyone know there that I’m completing my due diligence,” he told CNN.

 The purpose of the meeting, according to Tillis, was to discuss how to handle the Democratic demand to hold a hearing on Martin.
-Democrats could force a vote on the matter as soon as Thursday.
+Democrats could force a vote on the matter.

 US attorney nominations typically aren’t subject to individual hearings, and Tillis said he believed Republicans came to a consensus in the private meeting to not support one because of concerns it could set a precedent.